 This got me thinking about how economic recessions may–or may not–impact happiness levels.
-I believe that much is up to us, and that downturns can provide us with a great deal of opportunity–not just for financial investing, but also for “life investing.”
+While many things are beyond our control, many things are within our control.
+Downturns can provide opportunity–not just for financial investing, but also for “life investing.”
 This requires proactive consideration of what’s really important to us, combined with the courage to define our investment goals.

 Economic recessions can easily trigger insecurity and fear.
 Robert Arkin, a psychology researcher at Ohio State, previously found that insecurity about our futures can lead us to pursue more materialism, apparently in an attempt to ease our anxieties.

 Tim Kasser, author of The High Price of Materialism, suggests that such pursuits have an adverse impact upon numerous areas of our lives–family well-being, general psychological health, the environment, and so on.